 Also Read: India’s rise under PM Modi is making West jealous

-However, Rishi Sunak is probably the last “Hindu,” if not Indian-origin, prime minister the UK will have for very long time—though Muslim PM eventually cannot be ruled out.
+However, Rishi Sunak is probably the last “Hindu,” if not Indian-origin, prime minister the UK will have for a very long time—though a Muslim PM eventually cannot be ruled out.